vmstio/docs/content/rules/nsfw.md

 ## CSAM

-The use of your account to view CSAM (child sexual abuse materials) including CG-CSAM (computer generated) or other fictionalized sexualized media (lolicon) is expressly prohibited and will result in an immediate account suspension, removal of content, and reporting to the appropriate law enforcement officials.
+The use of your account to view CSAM (child sexual abuse materials) including CG-CSAM (computer-generated) or other fictionalized sexualized media (lolicon) is expressly prohibited and will result in an immediate account suspension, removal of content, and reporting to the appropriate law enforcement officials.

 This includes content posted locally or viewed through a federated server.
 In the event you inadvertently observe content through our system of this nature, we expect it to be reported to our staff immediately.